Contact: Leah A. Russell, 413-552-2312, firstname.lastname@example.org

 The development of accounting principles with application to partnerships, corporations, and manufacturing businesses.
 The use of accounting as a basis for managerial decisions is emphasized.
 Prerequisite: ACC 111.

 Designed to give students with an accounting background a familiarity with accounting spreadsheet applications.
 System design theory and accounting theory will be integrated to convert a manual accounting system to a computerized system through use of spreadsheet software.
-Prerequisites: ACC 111 Pre or co-requisite: BUS 215
+Prerequisites: ACC 111, Prerequisite or Corequisite: BUS 215

 A focus on organizing, interpreting, assessing and communication mathematical data for quantitative decision making in the business environment.
 The problem solving, reasoning, and communication requirements in this course will help students make better decisions associated with common business functions such as: payroll and taxes; accounting; banking; both electronic and store-front retailing; insurance, and finance.
 The course will stress critical and logical thinking skills, number sense and estimation, evaluating and producing statistical information, basic financial decision making, some fundamentals of probability, and an overview of the important social implications underlying any numerical data.
 Prerequisite: BUS 115 or BUS 215 or CSI 111 and eligibility for MTH 095